mtanabe-sj/Maximilians-Hex-Tab/README.md

 }
 ```

-A scan server can use method _IHexDumpScanSite::Annotate_ to annotate a data byte with descriptive text or a bitmap image.
+A scan server can use method _IHexTabScanSite::Annotate_ to annotate a data byte with descriptive text or a bitmap image.
 The demo uses the method to attach a WebP logo image to the _WebP Header_ structure.

 ## Contributing